nishantsinghdev/WebViewApp2/README.md

 Use the newly obtained jObj to check whether the page is loaded in the App or Not.

-Also, override target JS function's call with Kotlin function with jObj when opened on this App.
+Also, override target JS function's call with Kotlin function with jObj (for functions with same name) when opened on this App.

 # index.html
 WebView Page 2